 When the scares do come, they’re usually quick and melodramatic.
 A startling entrance, a sudden death, the collapsing of a railing.
 The film draws its frightfulness not so much from the shock as it does from the overarching sense of dread that permeates every corner of the house.
 Whether there is some evil force lurking within its walls, or whether that evil force is simply Roderick’s madness or substandard contracting, is inconsequential.
 Corman makes sure you can feel that something is out there.
 That isn’t to say, however, that the film is not without its shocks.
 Madeline’s entombment is particularly harrowing, as is the finale in which she and her brother struggle to come to grips with the madness that engulfs them as the entire house catches fire and rumbles thunderously to the boggy ground.
 The score by AIP’s resident composer and exotica pioneer, Les Baxter, further enhances the mood with its creepy blend of orchestral bombast, haunting soft spots, and occasional use of “the tortured howls of the damned.”

-Exactly what is going on in the house is never fully realized.
+Exactly what is going on in the house is never fully explained.
 We’re certainly led to think that Roderick might be right, that there is some malevolent supernatural force at work.
 But we’re just as likely to believe that he’s simply insane.
 Kindly at times, intelligent, and caring, but thoroughly mad to the point of committing unspeakable atrocities against himself and his sister to keep the Usher name from venturing forth to commit even greater atrocities against mankind.
 While Corman’s Poe films are, production-wise, on par with Hammer’s, the one thing that makes them different is that Hammer had a policy that stated no matter what sort of devilry took place in the film, good had to obviously triumph over evil by the end credits.
 The Poe films were never so forgiving to the forces of good, and often the “winner” is unclear, if indeed there is any winner at all.
 Subverting expectations was the fact that evil or madness was just as likely to conquer all as was good; perhaps even more so.

 With the mood of the film established, the rest of the weight of such a dialog-heavy film falls on the cast.
 It’s a small cast, which undoubtedly allowed Corman to move fast and cheap while maintaining a high standard.
 Aside from a dream sequence in which some infamous Usher ancestors menace Philip, there are only four humans in the film: Philip, Roderick, Madeline, and the butler Bristol (Harry Ellerbe).
 Myrna Fahey’s Madeline spends much of her time doing what the women in these films so often do, which is hugging the hero and collapsing on the bed.
 Her big scene doesn’t come until the very end when the Usher madness begins to run rampant through the house.
 And when given the chance to go all out, she’s terrifying.
 Most of the film’s lines come from Price and Damon.
 Since Damon is the hero of the film, that means he is more boring than Price and confined mostly to exclaiming “Good God, man!
 You can’t be serious!” and “Good God, man!
 Are you mad?” before he finally gets to stagger around a burning set in the end.
 He’s as serviceable a hero as any Gothic horror film hero who isn’t played by Peter Cushing.
 Damon just can’t stack up next to Price, but that’s not really a fair comparison since Price is really turning in one of the most elegant, emotional and non-hammy performances in his career.